agiresearch/AIOS/README.md

 At the present moment, AIOS is a userspace wrapper around the current kernel.
 However, this is subject to change as outlined in the [Q4 Goals and Objectives](https://github.com/agiresearch/AIOS/issues/127).

 ## 📰 News
+- **[2024-06-20]** 🔥 Function calling for open-sourced LLMs (native huggingface, vllm, ollama) is supported.
 - **[2024-05-20]** 🚀 More agents with ChatGPT-based tool calling are added (i.e., MathAgent, RecAgent, TravelAgent, AcademicAgent and CreationAgent), their profiles and workflows can be found in [OpenAGI](https://github.com/agiresearch/OpenAGI).
 - **[2024-05-13]** 🛠️ Local models (diffusion models) as tools from HuggingFace are integrated.
 - **[2024-05-01]** 🛠️ The agent creation in AIOS is refactored, which can be found in our [OpenAGI](https://github.com/agiresearch/OpenAGI) package.
-- **[2024-04-29]** 📊 The evaluation mode of AIOS is added, which supports customizable agent types and agent instance numbers in each agent type.
-- **[2024-04-14]** 🚀 AIOS currently supports generation interrupt (for open-sourced llms from huggingface) and customized console loggers.
-- **[2024-04-05]** 🛠️ AIOS codebase has been updated to add shell simulator, rapid API calls, and pre-commit test cases.
-Please see [CONTRIBUTE](https://github.com/agiresearch/AIOS/blob/main/CONTRIBUTE.md) for how to test your contributions and create pull requests.
+- **[2024-04-05]** 🛠️ AIOS currently supports external tool callings (google search, wolframalpha, rapid API, etc).
 - **[2024-04-02]** 🤝 AIOS [Discord Community](https://discord.gg/B2HFxEgTJX) is up.
 Welcome to join the community for discussions, brainstorming, development, or just random chats!
+For how to contribute to AIOS, please see [CONTRIBUTE](https://github.com/agiresearch/AIOS/blob/main/CONTRIBUTE.md).
 - **[2024-03-25]** ✈️ Our paper [AIOS: LLM Agent Operating System](https://arxiv.org/abs/2403.16971) is released and AIOS repository is officially launched!
 - **[2023-12-06]** 📋 After several months of working, our perspective paper [LLM as OS, Agents as Apps: Envisioning AIOS, Agents and the AIOS-Agent Ecosystem](https://arxiv.org/abs/2312.03815) is officially released.